rahmanin/clockware-application/README.md

 ## Clockware Application

-This is a non commercial application that imitate process of making orders in clock-repairing workshop.
+This is a non commercial application that imitates process of making orders in clock-repairing workshop.

 ### `First steps`